shanemcw/homebridge-amazondash-MAC/README.md

 This plugin:
 * Requires an addtional wifi device, e.g. USB wifi
 * uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device
-* converts the Dash button's *(failed) attempt* to connect to a network on Dash button press as a Homekit button single-press
+* converts the Dash button's *(failed) attempt* to connect to a local network on Dash button press as a Homekit button single-press
 * does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).